-I hope the above gave you some pointers on what to think about when starting utilising VR within your business.
-To sum up these would be the steps to take:
+I hope the above gave you some pointers on what to think about when starting utilizing VR within your business.
+To sum up, these would be the steps to take:

 - Think up of a business case around using the benefits of VR and make sure you have a proper budget to do so.

-- Convince your organisation that VR can impact the productivity of the organisation.
+- Convince your organization that VR can impact the productivity of the organization.